Hyper-Compression: Model Compression via Hyperfunction: Introduction

 ii) In this new framework, we propose to cast the irrational winding as the suitable ergodic transformation, derive its error bound theoretically, and design engineering twists to make this new kind of model compression algorithm pragmatic.

-iii) Systematic and comprehensive experiments on large models such as the LLaMA \cite{touvron2023llama} series and small models such as UNet \cite{ronneberger2015unet} and Mobile-Net \cite{howard2019searching} confirm the competitiveness of the proposed hyper-compression, which is friendly to agile deployment in both academia and industry.
+iii) Systematic and comprehensive experiments on large models such as the LLaMA \cite{touvron2023llama} series, {Qwen \cite{ahmed2025qwen} series} and small models such as {ResNet \cite{he2016deep} series}, UNet \cite{ronneberger2015unet} and Mobile-Net \cite{howard2019searching} confirm the competitiveness of the proposed Hyper-Compression, which is friendly to agile deployment in both academia and industry.